edgardmarx/airML/README.md

 # airML

-This package is created to distribute KBox, which allow users to share and dereference ML models.
+This package is created to distribute airlML, which allow users to share and dereference ML models.

 ### You can use airML in the command line